- The 11 Lowest Sodium Choices in Taco Bell – For Every Diet - November 15, 2023

 This means it spends longer in the digestive tract than it should, which gives more time for the bacteria to feed upon it and for fermentation and bloating to occur.
 ‘Chew your food really well and take your time to eat,’ says Anna.

 Add Something Bitter

-‘Try eating high fibre foods with bitter foods which encourages stomach acid production and lead to better digestion of your meal,’ says Anna.
+‘Try eating high-fibre foods with bitter foods which encourages stomach acid production and leads to better digestion of your meal,’ says Anna.
 ‘Bitter foods include rocket and endive, or use vinegar dressing on salads.